ComradDoge/DogeEU4/README.md

 - Buffed Karma religion modifiers.
 - Buffed Harmonization related modifiers.
+- Hansa gets an option to choose its missions.
+- Tir na Celtigh Papal Emissary privilege should upgrade properly.
 - Added more sources for Dutch Naval Professionalism government mechanic.
 - Some minor german missions durations increased so they are more viable compared to newer missions.
 - Added new option to the 'Special Settings' decision that sets every province development to 1/1/1.